bmc/ebook/README.md

 Then, install the required software and update the configuration files.

+### Can I use Docker?
+Why, yes!

-**NOTE**: If you don't want to install the dependencies on your machine, you you can set up a Docker image to isolate them.
+If you don't want to install the dependencies on your machine, you can create a Docker image to isolate them.
 Courtesy of [@szaffarano](https://github.com/szaffarano), there's a `./build-docker` script in the top-level directory.
 Just run it.
 (The first time you run it, the script will build a Docker image with all the dependencies, which can